-- Next, pour in a dash of gluten free soy sauce and a dash of gluten free ketjap manis (sweet soy sauce) and stir fry for a moment.
+- Next, pour in a dash of gluten free soy sauce and a dash of gluten free kecap manis (sweet soy sauce) and stir fry for a moment.

 - Mix in 3-4 large chopped tomatoes and cook for a few minutes until they begin to lose their shape.

-- Pour in the pre-cooked lentils, a tin of chopped tomatoes and the vegetable stock.
+- Pour in the pre-cooked lentils, a tin of chopped tomatoes, the baby spinach leaves and the vegetable stock.

-- Taste to check the seasoning and cook to heat through.
+- Taste to check the seasoning and heat through.

 - Serve with a swirl of vegan cashew cream and some freshly chopped coriander on top.